jessjrogers/jessjrogers/README.md

 💬 I took a detour from the world of tech writing to do some time in the marketing trenches, but I have found my way back from the dark side.

-🔭 I’m currently working on ...beefing up my portoflio
+🔭 I’m currently working on ... beefing up my portoflio

 🌱 I’m currently learning ...
 SQL and API documentation